Please note – you will leave a website owned by MacroGenics, Inc.

 MacroGenics is not responsible for any content on the third party website.

 MGD014 is a bispecific Dual-Affinity Re-Targeting, or DART®, molecule that targets the envelope protein of HIV-infected cells (Env) and CD3-expressing T cells.
 MGD014 is being developed by MacroGenics under a contract awarded in September 2015 by the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health.
 MGD014 is the first DART molecule targeting an infectious agent that is planned for clinical testing.
 The work under the contract will build on both recently published preclinical studies demonstrating that DART molecules targeting the Env and T cells, via their CD3 component, are able to redirect the immune system’s T cells to kill HIV-infected cells.
 DART molecules could be used independently or become a key part of a “shock-and-kill” strategy in conjunction with HIV latency-reversing agents currently under development.
+An Investigational New Drug (IND) application for MGD014 was submitted in 2017.

 Two papers highlighting pre-clinical work on HIV-targeting DART molecules were published in October 2015.
 The first appeared in the Journal of Clinical Investigation, which first appeared online in September, demonstrated the potential of DART molecules as part of a “shock-and-kill” strategy against HIV.
 Two DART molecules developed at MacroGenics in collaboration with Duke University School of Medicine and the University of North Carolina at Chapel Hill (UNC) showed the ability to redirect T cells to kill cells infected by HIV isolates derived from subjects on continuous antiretroviral therapy, and to induce the killing of HIV-infected cells obtained from subjects following ex vivo induction of virus expression with a latency-reversing agent.